Contesting a Will

 Can a Will be contested after probate?

 There are timescales involved for contesting a Will following a ‘Grant of probate’.
 Courts may not look favourably on extended delays and cases brought late may be complicated by the distribution of the estate has already taken place.
 If you feel that you have a valid claim.
-Inheritance (Provision for Family and Dependants) Act 1975 lays down requirements that need to be met in order to people to make claims for what it terms as ‘reasonable financial provision’.
+Inheritance (Provision for Family and Dependants) Act 1975 lays down requirements that need to be met in order for people to make claims for what it terms as ‘reasonable financial provision’.
 These are that the deceased must have lived in England or Wales and that any inheritance claims under the Act are made within six months of the letters of administration or Grant of Probate.

 Process of Contesting a Will

 Contesting a will after probate has been issued is very much complex.
 It is always very significant that you obtain a copy of the Will as soon as possible after the testator passed away.
 Sometime Executors will not disclose a copy of the Will even if you are the closest and direct family member.
 If you wish to contest a will, it is often recommended to talk with our probate experts who will help you to caveat against the estate.

 Contest a will in the UK is legally complex.
 At the beginning of each and every case, our probate experts will go through a detailed series of questions.

 After we believe there is a sufficient ground for contesting a Will, on which you can make a claim against an estate.
 We have explained grounds for the contest a Will & what you should do next above.
 Call us on 0845 218 0230.

 Inheritance claim under (Provision for Family & Dependants) Act 1975 can only be made if the deceased died domiciled in England and Wales.